Rari-Capital/rari-dApp/src/rari-sdk/docs/pools/stable.md

     * `currencyCode`: A string indicating the symbol of the currency to deposit.
     * `amount`: A `BN` (scaled by 10 to the power of the decimal precision of `currencyCode`) indicating the deposit amount.
     * `sender`: The `sender` of the deposit.
-* Return value: A `BN` (scaled by 1e18) indicating the USD amount that would actually be added to the sender's RSP balance.
+* Return value: An array containing a `BN` (scaled by 1e18) indicating the USD amount that would actually be added to the sender's RSP balance and a `BN` (scaled by 1e18) indicating the 0x exchange protocol fee (if any).

 ### **Deposit funds to Rari:** `pools.stable.deposits.deposit(currencyCode, amount, minUsdAmount, options)`